-- 5.3 Exceptionally, students, who after 6 months of the maximum 12 month extension period permitted in R3, expect to be unable to submit within the 12 month extension period, may make a request to the Progression Board for additional time not exceeding 12 months. - 5.4 Full details of the above requirements and procedures are set out in the Code of Practice on Research Degree programmes. - 5.5 Part-Time students will be required to produce progress reports of at least 5,000 words at the mid-way point of Parts R2 and R3 (typically every 12 months) which will be reviewed in the same way as the end of Part reports and the outcome of the mid Part reviews will be submitted to the Progression Board.
-The report submitted for progression from Part R2 to Part R3 may be less than 10,000 words.
-Taken together with previous progress reports the R2 progression report must, however, demonstrate similar progress as that required of a Full-Time student at the end of Part R2. - 6.
-Composition and Powers of Research Student Progression Boards - 6.1 Each School shall designate one or more Research Student Progression Boards which shall exercise powers delegated by the Senate in relation to the progress of research students on their programmes of study.
+- 5.3 Exceptionally, students, who after 6 months of the maximum 12 month extension period permitted in R3, expect to be unable to submit within the 12 month extension period, may make a request to the Progression Board for additional time not exceeding 12 months. - 5.4 Full details of the above requirements and procedures are set out in the Code of Practice on Research Degree programmes. - 5.5 Part-Time students will be required to produce progress reports of at least 5,000 words at the mid-way point of Parts R1, R2 and R3 (typically every 12 months) which will be reviewed in the same way as the end of Part reports and the outcome of the mid Part reviews will be submitted to the Progression Board.
+The report submitted for progression from Part R1 to Part R2 and Part R2 to Part R3 may be less than 10,000 words.
+Taken together with previous progress reports the R1 and R2 progression report must, however, demonstrate similar progress as that required of a Full-Time student at the end of Part R1 and R2.

+6. Composition and Powers of Research Student Progression Boards

+6.1 Each School shall designate one or more Research Student Progression Boards which shall exercise powers delegated by the Senate in relation to the progress of research students on their programmes of study.